datsuns/vim-metarw-irof/README.md

 last charactar ":" must be specified.

-then, vim window will be divided int upper and lower.
+then, vim window will be divided into upper and lower.

 next, type any sentence to lower window, and *write*

 > :w

+last, a special tweet will be posted !!